twse/random-stuff/Readable Fonts/Transliteration.md

 Michael Forgey / [Unitype Inc.](http://www.unitype.com/) created a set of non-Unicode and Unicode fonts for the ALA-LC transliteration scheme as bundled with Global Office.

-IndUni (2010), by John D. Smith, is a set of OpenType PostScript transliteration fonts released under the GPL 2.0 license based on URW fonts.
-The fonts includes TeX character encodings and keyboards.
-The lack of box and shade characters in IndUni-C and IndUni-CMono makes it unsuitable for some text mode programs like Midnight Commander.
-Download the fonts from [here](http://bombay.indology.info/software/fonts/induni/index.html).

 Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and more.

-Chandra Yenco created a set of Pali fonts and Phil Thompson converted them to Unicode.
-Download the fonts from [here](http://buddhanet.net/ftp_pali.htm).

 ### ALA-LC transliteration font codes
 | Glyph               | First           | Second          |